Create your map

 You will be prompted to enter a repository name for your map.

-In your newly created repository, click on the Settings tab and scroll down to the GitHub Pages section.
+If you miss that step, don't worry, you can always fix that by clicking on the Settings tab of your repository and scroll down to the GitHub Pages section.
 Then select the gh-pages branch.
 It might already be selected, but please be sure to click on it nonetheless (otherwise GitHub will not enable GitHub pages).

 Wait a few minutes...
 Github will deploy a new website with the content of the repository.
 The address of the website is visible in the "GitHub Pages" section.

 Click on the link.
 You should be redirected directly to WorkAdventure, on your map!

 Customizing your map

 Your map is now up and online, but this is still the demo map from the starter kit.
 You need to customize it.

 Start by cloning the map.
 If you are used to Git and GitHub, simply clone the map to your computer using your preferred tool and jump to the next chapter.

 If you are new to Git, cloning the map means downloading the map to your computer.
 To do this, you will need Git, or a Git compatible tool.
 Our advice is to use GitHub Desktop.
 We recommend you take some time mastering the notion of pull / commit / push as this will make uploading your maps really easier.